Elvis Andrus Player Props: White Sox vs. Royals

 Elvis Andrus At The Plate

-- Andrus has had at least one RBI in 18.9% of his games this year (seven of 37), with two or more RBI five times (13.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Andrus has driven home a run in seven games this season (18.4%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.